izzuddinfz/loginandlogout/README.md

-# loginandlogout
+# Login and Logout Using PHP
-Login and Logout using PHP
+Just another assignment for security